luong-komorebi/Begin-Latex-in-minutes/readme.md

 ## A deeper look

-A deeper look into your first latex file easily show that :
+:eyes: A deeper look into your first latex file easily show that :
 * The first line tells the Interpreter that you are working on an **article** with the size of the a4.
 Other types of document you might be working with in the future is **report**, **book**...
 * A document is wrapped by the **\begin{document}** and **\end{document}** .
 Think of this as the heart of the document, as the ```main()``` in *java* or *C++* ... without which the document can't be rendered.
 * The part between begin and end ( which, in this case, is ```Hello World``` ) is simply your own content.